NLeSC/DiVE/README.md

 * `propertiesIntensitiesFile`: A file containing intensities of properties.
 File format: `[id] [intensityOfProperty1] [intensityOfProperty2]... [intensityOfPropertyN]`.
 If file is omitted, its name should be `"No"`

 ## Licence ##
+The software is released under the Creative Commons Attribution-NoDerivatives licence.
 Contact the author s.georgievska@esciencecenter.nl if you would like a version with an Apache licence.